Best Family Board Games

 6. Horrified

 It doesn’t sound the most family friendly of names, but you’d be surprised!
 This is a cooperative game (see: no arguments), where classic film monsters are terrorising the town, and you’ll need to stop them.
 You’re the hero of the story, with special perks, picking up and delivering items around the board to slowly take down the monsters, and save the villagers from peril.
-It’s never too complicated that people can’t pick it up, nor are the decisions too perilous, and yet has enough depth to it that it won’t bore the more engaged younger family members.
+It’s never too complicated that people can’t pick it up, nor are the decisions too perilous, and yet it has enough depth to it that it won’t bore the more engaged younger family members.
 Plus, it’s cool to win against Dracula.

 8. Catapult Feud